 So, the winner of React Native vs Native apps development in terms of exceptional mobile app experience is the latter.

 When compared to Native technology, React Native provides mobile app developers with a wider set of opportunities for processing a higher amount of work in an application and launching higher-functionality updates.
 So, the winner of Native app vs React Native app development in terms of scalability is React Native.

-In a nutshell, Native wins the React Native vs Native performance battle.
+In a nutshell, Native wins the React Native vs Native app performance battle.

-The Native programming languages for Android and iOS, i.e, Kotlin, Java and Swift are considered at strict-typed and OOPs-oriented languages.
+The Native programming languages for Android and iOS, i.e, Kotlin, Java and Swift are considered as strict-typed and OOPs-oriented languages.
 They are easy to learn with proper documentation and a set of rules and regulations, even though it takes time to get comfortable with them.

 The Native platforms, being supported by Google and Apple, easily get the tools to implement any functionality, resolve errors and launch updates without affecting app usability.

-React Native, on the other rise, do not keep update at the top priority.
-The tools and update are not launched in sync with that of Apple and Google, making it critical to build and launch future update.
-Besides, there’s a less surety of how long the support continues, which again put a question mark on if one pick React Native for a long-term app process or not.
+React Native, on the other hand, does not keep updates at the top priority.
+The tools and updates are not launched in sync with that of Apple and Google, making it critical to build and launch future updates.
+Besides, there’s less surety of how long the support continues, which again puts a question mark on if one picks React Native for a long-term app process or not.

 A Native mobile application can easily interact with other native apps and access their data for offering an exceptional experience.
 But, the same is not possible with React Native.

 React Native apps rely on third-party libraries to communicate with other native apps which lower the level of data access.
 This makes React Native for mobile app development a secondary option, when your app requires continuous interaction with other native mobile apps.